updated 05/11/25

 - We do not want body shaming – of any type – to be part of anyone’s fat swim experience

 As always, we welcome your comments and ideas about the swim.
 We thank you for your ongoing interest and participation.
-And we hope to see you (and many of your friends) at upcoming swims.
+And we hope to see you at upcoming swims.